openhab/openhab-ios/README.md

 Allows sitemap sliders to send changes as the control is sliding in realtime.

 ### Image Cache
-Clears the sitemap cached images
+Clears the sitemap cached images.

 ### Icon Type
-Select which type of icon the sitemap view will attempt to load for icons
+Select which type of icon the sitemap view will attempt to load for icons.

 ### Sitemap Sorting
-Sort order when presenting multiple sitemaps for selection
+Sort order when presenting multiple sitemaps for selection.

 ## Apple Watch Configuration
 The Apple watch requires a sitemap with the name `watch.sitemap`.